 While I wasn’t eating meat, the vast majority of my food was produced from industrialized agriculture and I was, therefore, promoting an institution that kills thousands, if not millions of animals every year.
 While I was not directly consuming any large mammals, what about the other creatures affected by industrialized agriculture?
 What about the insects, the field mice, the birds, the snakes, the moles, and the birds of prey that eat the mice and moles and snakes that are all wiped out by agricultural monocultures?
 Or the fish, beavers, otters, and entire complex river-ecosystems that are being destroyed by runoff from pesticide use and soil erosion?
 What about all of the species that have gone extinct (or are nearly there) because of the millions of acres of prairie that have been continually plowed and tilled?
 What about all of the processed and packaged food I would blindly consume, that while may not “directly contain” any animal byproducts, was still full of mysterious chemicals, was wrapped in plastic (which would eventually end up in the ocean or landfill), and moved across the country by diesel-powered trucks which emit carcinogenic fumes?

-Like I said, the dots were finally starting to connect, and these realizations about our completely destructive food system was overwhelming and quite depressing (and it still is if I allow myself to focus on it).
+Like I said, the dots were finally starting to connect, and these realizations about our completely destructive food system were overwhelming and quite depressing (and it still is if I allow myself to focus on it).

 However, I was finally coming to terms with reality and I could now start making more informed and conscious choices in my own life—the first one being to start eating the meat I was raising and to be proud of the fact that I raise beef cattle using a regenerative model.